Adolf Ogi: Political career

 He was President of the Confederation twice in 1993 and 2000.

 From 2001 to 2008, Ogi was a Special Adviser on Sport for Development and Peace to the United Nations Secretary-General.

 Ogi is today an ambassador for Peace and Sport, a Monaco-based international organization, committed to serving peace in the world through sport.

 Ogi was awarded an honorary doctorate by the European University.

 Ogi released a biography entitled Dölf Ogi: Statesman and Sportsman.

 Ogi received the Gold Olympic Order in the year 2000.

+Personal life

+In 1972, Ogi married Katharina "Katrin" Marti, a daughter of Hans Marti and Greti Marti (née Messer), innkeepers in Fraubrunnen.
+They had two children; a son and a daughter;